anodynos/uRequire/source/code/config/uRequireConfigMasterDefaults.coffee.md

   * a **Module**, which is *javascript code* with node/commonjs `require` or AMD style `define`/`require` dependencies.
 Each module is converted just like a *textual/utf-8* **Resource**, but its dependencies come into play and ultimately it is converted through the chosen [`template`](urequireconfigmasterdefaults.coffee#build.template).
 Its is again denoted either via key `isModule:true` or via a lack of `'!'` flag preceding name (key has precedence).

 ### final

-Each resource converter can denote it self as `isFinal:true` (or use a flag `'*'`).
+Each converter that matches a resource filename, is used in turn during the build process, converting from one format to the next, using the converted source and dstFilename as the input to the next converter.
+A resource converter can denote it self as `isFinal:true` (or use a flag `'*'`).
 For `isFinal:true` converters, uRequire will not go through subsequent resource converters (i.e only the first matching resource converter will be used).

+### details

 @derive [ArrayizePush](urequireconfigmasterdefaults.coffee#tags-legend).

 @optional unless you want to add resource converters for your *TypeScript*, *coco* or other conversion needs.

 @type An Array<ResourceConverer>, where a `ResourceConverter` can be either an Object or an Array (for simpler descriptions).
-Check the following code [(that is actually part of uRequire)](#Literate), that defines some basic text resource converters:
+Check the following code [(that is actually part of uRequire)](#Literate), that defines some basic text resource converters ('coffee-script' & 'LiveScript'):

       resources: [ # an array of resource converters